ledlaux/pikoPD/docs/manual.md

       ]
     }
 ```
 PikoPD supports up to 4 MPR121 capacitive touch sensor devices on each of the i2c buses.
-To use two or more mpr121 on the same i2c bus you will have to phisically change it's adress and set *addr_index*:
+To use two or more mpr121 on the same i2c bus you will have to physically change it's adress and set *addr_index*:

 1. 0x5A,
 2. 0x5B,